Department of Consumer and Design Sciences

 Plan of Study

 The plan of study is each student’s list of courses completed and to be completed to comply with Graduate School and CADS requirements.
-It is filled out online at http://graduate.auburn.edu/current-students/degreeworks-plan-of-study/ .
-CADS program requirements are pre-identified within the system.
-Other courses and terms taken need to be added.
+It is filled out in the CADS Plan of Study Template .

 After completion of course work and prior to proceeding with the formal dissertation proposal and research, students must pass a General Doctoral Examination composed sequentially of written and oral components.
 The purpose of the examination is to assess the student’s understanding of existing knowledge in his/her area of study and to evaluate the student’s readiness for proceeding to developing a dissertation proposal, executing the approved research, and completing the written dissertation.
 The focus will be relatively broad but not necessarily reflective of every course taken in the POS.